ssu-dmlab/DynamicTriad-pytorch/README.md

 # DynamicTriad-pytorch
 This repository aims to implement and reproduce **DynamicTriad** using PyTorch.
-**DynamicTriad** has been proposed in the paper "Dynamic Network Embedding by Modelling Triadic Closure Process (AAAI 2018)", and its original implementation is [here](https://github.com/luckiezhou/DynamicTriad) implemented in TensorFlow.
+**DynamicTriad** has been proposed in the paper "Dynamic network embedding by modeling triadic closure process (AAAI 2018)", and its original implementation is [here](https://github.com/luckiezhou/DynamicTriad) implemented in TensorFlow.

 ## Datasets
 We use the following datasets to reproduce the experimental results shown in the paper.